hno-addiva/wsl-ssh-agent/README.md

 # Purpose

-This configures a systemd based WSL instance such as Ubuntu to use the Windows SSH key agent service or any compatible SSH key agent running under Windows such as [Keepass](https://keepass.info/) [KeeAgent](https://lechnology.com/software/keeagent/).
+This configures a systemd based WSL instance such as Ubuntu to use the Windows SSH key agent service or any compatible SSH key agent running under Windows such as [Keepass](https://keepass.info/) [KeeAgent](https://lechnology.com/software/keeagent/) or [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/) [pageant](https://the.earth.li/~sgtatham/putty/0.80/htmldoc/Chapter9.html#pageant).

 # Requirements